 about

-Clothing, Textiles & Radical Sustainability
+Clothing, Textiles & Radical Sustainability (legacy)

 Naomi Nowak clothing is ethical, handmade and unique.
 Each design is limited edition, sometimes one of a kind, envisioned and created by me personally, using recycled textile only.
 I also offer a selection of quality vintage and second hand, all in the interest of halting fast fashion consumerism.